alessandrobrunoh/update-profile-stats-script/profile_README.md

 ## 💭 Quote of the Moment

-> "Talk is cheap.
-Show me the code." - Linus Torvalds
+> "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 20:49:26 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 21:46:44 UTC*

+⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
+Don't forget to leave a little star.